NKAmapper/building2osm/README.md

 Parameter:
 * _municipality_ - Name of the municipality to split.
+* <code>--subdivision bydel</code> - Split municipality according to boroughs.
+* <code>--subdivision bydel</code> - Split municipality according to post districts (please check for leftover buildings if post districts do not correspond exactly to municipality boundaries).

 ### Notes
 * Source data is from the Cadastral registry of Kartverket